 What Is Microdermabrasion?

 Microdermabrasion is a non-chemical, non-invasive procedure that uses a high-quality fine diamond encrusted head to remove the outermost layer of dry, dead skin cells and reveal younger, healthier-looking skin.
 Microdermabrasion also encourages the production of a new underlying layer of skin cells with higher levels of collagen and elastin, which further improves your skin’s appearance.
-Candidates Patients with fine facial lines or wrinkles, age spots, sun damage, uneven pigmentation, clogged pores, skin texture problems, or minor scars are good candidates for microdermabrasion.
+Candidates with fine facial lines or wrinkles, age spots, sun damage, uneven pigmentation, clogged pores, skin texture problems, or minor scars are good candidates for microdermabrasion.
 Patients with rosacea or acne may also benefit from microdermabrasion treatments.
-The gentle spray of microcrystals can eliminate or improve skin imperfections and conditions by removing the upper layer of dead and damaged skin cells to reveal new, fresh skin.
+This Treatment can eliminate or improve skin imperfections and conditions by removing the upper layer of dead and damaged skin cells to reveal new, fresh skin.

 Ideal Candidates